Fun: It’s NOT the F-Word for Preppers

 - Sometimes, I eat cheeseburgers.
 From a restaurant.

 - I don’t just plant vegetables.
 Sometimes I plant flowers that are strictly ornamental.
 I do this for no other reasons more serious than (1) because I like the smell and (2) because they’re pretty.
+We sometimes go see a movie at the theater.
+And get POPCORN.

 Does any of this mean that we aren’t serious about preparedness?
-No.
+No. Are we frivolous little flowers who don’t deserve to survive?
+No. Do I waste money on entertainment every day?
+Of course not.

 It means that we value having a little bit of balance in our lives.
 I strongly believe that if your hobby doesn’t negatively impact your budget or use up hours that should be spent preparing, that some downtime is beneficial.
 It can help you to maintain your motivation through the long haul and in no way does it take away from what you’ve accomplished during your working hours.
-I don’t personally like NASCAR, spectator sports, or video games, but I don’t judge people who do.
+I don’t personally enjoy NASCAR, spectator sports, or video games (Zzzzz…) but I don’t judge people who do.
 It’s simply a matter of having your priorities in order.

 Too much stress can mentally destroy a person.
 We all need to take a moment to get off of Facebook and the forums, to stop watching videos of horrifying events, to stop thinking about everything going wrong in the world, and give our minds a break.
 When we do, we come back stronger and more determined.

-So go out this weekend and have some fun.
+Go out this weekend and have some fun.
 Forget, for a time, the current events that cause us all stress and outrage.

 What are your guilty secret pleasures?